 When NHS England published the “NHS Chaplaincy Guidelines in 2015: Promoting Excellence in Pastoral, Spiritual and Religious Care” the original guidance document committed to develop further guidance on the information governance issues that was highlighted.

-This document is a result of that process and is intended to compliment the 2015 Guidelines by providing a clarification guidance on the information governance to address the long standing issues of chaplains access to patient records.
+This document is a result of that process and is intended to complement the 2015 guidelines by providing a clarification guidance on the information governance to address the long-standing issues of chaplains’ access to patient records.

 View and download a copy of: Information governance: NHS Chaplaincy and non-religious pastoral support

 The UK Board of Healthcare Chaplaincy’s (UKBHC) register has been accredited by the The Professional Standards Authority for Health and Social Care is an independent statutory body, accountable to Parliament.
 It has accredited the register of the UK Board of Healthcare Chaplaincy’s (UKBHC), providing a quality mark which can be displayed by chaplains who have met its required standard.

 Healthcare Chaplaincy Forum

 In September 2013, the Healthcare Chaplaincy Forum (previously Chaplaincy Leaders Forum) was developed as an effective mechanism for dialogue between NHS England, and the wider chaplaincy associations listed below: